tuzijun111/Dynamic-Record-Linkage/README.md

 The ML model is built in python.
 And we call python script in the java programs.

-All the experiments are run in the main function of the Synthetic synthetic dataset.
+All the experiments are run in the main function of the Synthetic and Test classes.